essa/docker-mysql-repl/readme.md

 # preparation

-1. get two host running
+1. get two hosts running
 2. install docker and mysql-client to both hosts
 3. open ssh port from master to slave
 4. open mysql port (3306) from slave to master